wp-plugins/the-casengo-chat-widget/readme.txt

 == Changelog ==

 1.0 Initial release

-1.8.6
-* Improved admin interface
+1.8.6 Improved admin interface

-1.9.0
-* minor bugs fixed
+1.9.0 Minor bugs fixed

-1.9.1
-* After plugin activation, the browser will be redirected to the settings page automatically
+1.9.1 After plugin activation, the browser will be redirected to the settings page automatically.
+The settings page has moved to its own Casengo menu.

 ==Readme Generator==